Shopify SEO16 min read

 • You want a fast, secure store without managing hosting

-• You prefer simplicity over customization
+• You prefer simplicity over granular customization

 • Choose WooCommerce if: